jrahmatzadeh/just-perfection/CONTRIBUTING.md

 - Class name, function, method names and variables should be camel cased.

-- Only main files are allowed in the root folder (such as extension.js, prefs.js, stylesheet.css, metadata.json).
+- Only main files are allowed in the src folder (such as extension.js, prefs.js, stylesheet.css, metadata.json).

 - Singleton is not allowed for any files inside *lib* folder.